patcon/test-casper/README.md

 ## Notes

-* Script only logs in and takes a snapshot, `image.png`, which it drops in the project root.
-It's a proof-of-concept for using casperjs to login and navigate to start a G+ Hangout.
+* Script only logs in and takes a snapshot, but is not yet clicking the hangout button and getting a dialog to show.
 * Parsing G+ will get stuck in an iframe for like 200s before loading the page after login completes (prior to snapshot).
 This issue is discussed [here][iframe-boobietrap].
 I suspect it's an intentional trick by Google to discourage scraping.
+(This seems to have gone away...)

 <!-- Links -->
    [iframe-boobietrap]: https://groups.google.com/forum/#!topic/casperjs/h63dOPDkL-w